 Each patient who receives radiation therapy may have different prior histories and extent of therapy.
 Each patient needs to be individually evaluated to determine the effect of prior radiation therapy on their heart, lungs and blood vessels.
 The surgery needs to be well planned with respect to the possibility of radiation damage to the underlying tissues and organs.
 Patients should seek a Center of Excellence with experience in performing surgery on patients with prior radiation exposure.
 Centers with experience and who provide a variety of surgical techniques and approaches can provide the patient with the least amount of trauma and .the best outcome.

-The Cardio-Oncology Center is a specialized center involving a multi-disciplinary group of specialists, including cardiologists, oncologosits, cardiac surgeons and nurses from the Miller Family Heart and Vascular Institute and The Taussig Cancer Center who provide a comprehensive approach to evaluating, diagnosing and treating cardiotoxicity.
+The Cardio-Oncology Center is a specialized center involving a multi-disciplinary group of specialists, including cardiologists, oncologists, cardiac surgeons and nurses from the Miller Family Heart, Vascular & Thoracic Institute and the Taussig Cancer Center who provide a comprehensive approach to evaluating, diagnosing and treating cardiotoxicity.

 Resources & Patient Info